unilaiva/unilaiva-songbook/README.md

 Our project requires only some pretty standard LaTeX packages, which are included in many LaTeX installations by default, to be installed on the system.
-They are all included with `\usepackage` commands in the beginning of file `tex/unilaiva-songbook_common.sty`.
+They are all included with `\RequirePackage` commands in the beginning of file `ulsbs/src/ulsbs/assets/tex/ulsbs.sty`.

 One of the package dependencies, [songs](https://songs.sourceforge.net/), is included in the project tree and used instead of a one possibly installed on